 So, we’ll expand the formula for travel writing success to include Education.

 Writing Success = Time + Experience + Work + Education

 By now, you can see where I’m going with this article.
 Clearly there are multiple “secrets” for freelance writing success.

 You might wonder, “What about writing skills and creative writing talent?
 Surely that must count for something?”
 And you’d be right!

-You won’t get your work published in paying print media without solid writing skills.
+You need solid writing skills to get your work published in paying print media.
 Editors avoid writers with sub-standard writing skills because correcting and editing poorly written articles takes up an inordinate amount of their time.
 They’re way too busy to babysit you if you can’t be bothered improving your writing.

-Here’s the assumption: if you’re pitching stories to magazines you have the chops to deliver a well-written story.
+Here’s the assumption: if you’re pitching stories to magazines you have the skills to deliver a well-written story.
 The story should require minimal editing.

-What are the writing skills or “chops” I’m talking about?
+What are the writing skills I’m talking about?